 I am a computational social scientist specializing in network methods.
 In my dissertation I study corruption and collusion in public procurement markets modeled as complex networks.
-I am also interested in the use digital data to better understand concepts like novelty, bias, and success.
+I am also interested in the use data from the web to better understand the emergence of concepts like novelty or bias.

 Feb-May 2018 - Visit to the Oxford Internet Institute, hosted by Taha Yasseri.